MarkJelic/TEC-1G/Documentation/Functional Description.md

 9. The classic, look, feel, operation and overall "vibe" of the TEC heritage must remain obvious.
 This heritage has informed the PCB layout, for example.

 We think we have achieved these goals and produced a TEC that will offer much more value and usability today, compared to the rather limited original machine.

+> We decided not to support the EPROM burner or NVRAM add-ons.
+EPROMs are now largely replaced with EEPROMS and dedicated programmers like the TL866 are cheap and readily available, and do a much better job.
+The printer/plotter module no longer has the plotter hardware avilable.
+NVRAM can be plugged directly into the 1G, however we have not allowed for battery backup at this time.

 # Hardware Design Building Blocks